Motivate, guide, and inspire future generations.

 Why Study At DU

 There are many reasons to study at the Morgridge College of Education.
-100% of our admitted students receive financial aid.
+100% of our admitted on-campus students receive financial aid.
 Our job placement rate for graduating students is outstanding.
 Our programs are exceptional and nationally recognized.
 Our faculty serve in a multitude of leadership positions within professional organizations and on editorial boards and are nationally recognized scholars.
 Beyond these reasons, you will find that there is no better place to live than Denver.

 Take the light rail directly from DU to downtown where you can enjoy amazing restaurants, sporting events, and nightlife or take a short drive west for spectacular mountain scenery and recreation.
 There are plenty of options to make your time at DU even more fulfilling.